nhu313/blog/processes.md

 #PID<0.67.0>
 ```

-Two things to note here. `self` refers to the current process PID. `inspect` converts the PID into formatted string.
-First we asked the current process (iex) PID.
-Then we created a new processes
+Two things happened here.
+First we called `self` to see the current process PID.
+When we spawn a new process, we added the "Minion PID " to clarify that the PID comes from the new process.
+We added `inspect` in front of `self` to converts the PID into formatted string.

+Elixir provides the [Process](http://elixir-lang.org/docs/stable/elixir/Process.html) module to let us interact with  the process.

 Notice I had to use inspect in order to print out the PID with the string.
 Your